ckaestne/seai/lectures/08_model_quality/modelquality.md

 <!-- colend -->

 ----
-## Comparing AI Components
+## Comparing Models

-Compare two components (different technologies or same technology, different models) for the same task:
+Compare two models (same or different implementation/learning technology) for the same task:

 * Which one supports the system goals better?
 * Which one makes fewer important mistakes?